sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/install-sensu.md

 # the username and password you want to use for your admin user credentials
 # and delete the API key line.
 # To use API key, replace <api_key> with the API key you want to use for
-# your admin user credentials and delete the username and passwords lines.
+# your admin user credentials and delete the username and password lines.

 docker run -v /var/lib/sensu:/var/lib/sensu \
 -d --name sensu-backend \